-The input resistance of an amplifier is the resistance seen looking into its input by the driving source; the output resistance is the resistance seen looking back into its output by the load.
-These two numbers decide how much signal actually makes it through when real sources and real loads are connected — they are why a “high-gain” amplifier can still deliver almost nothing.
+The input resistance is the resistance seen looking into the amplifier’s input by the driving source.
+The output resistance is the resistance seen looking back into its output by the load.
+These two numbers decide how much signal actually makes it through once real sources and loads are connected, and they’re why a “high-gain” amplifier can still deliver almost nothing.

 Why they matter: loading via voltage division